Will-Neal/Note-Taker/README.md

   ## Installation

   No installation needed.
-Simply navigate to the deployment URL in this README.
+Simply navigate to the URL by [clicking here!](https://peaceful-fjord-24626.herokuapp.com/)

   ## Usage